Program Goals

 Time Commitment

-• Completing the program pre-work, which will be sent a minimum of two-weeks prior to start of the program
+• Completing the program pre-work, which will be sent a minimum of two-weeks prior to the Program Kickoff Event

-• Writing each section of your grant and adhering to grant draft section submission deadlines
+• Actively writing each section of your grant and adhering to grant draft section submission deadlines (approximately 8-12 hours, every two weeks)

-• Reviewing draft grant sections from peers and providing feedback by the designated deadlines
+• Reviewing draft grant sections from peers and providing feedback by designated deadlines (approximately 1-2 hours, every two weeks)

-• Attending three to five live webinars throughout the program
+• Attending 2 live webinars throughout the program (dates to be determined)

 Audience & Admission Requirements